remy/remysharp.com/public/blog/tip-not-everyone-has-macos-to-hide-those-ugly-scrollbars.md

 ![Empty scrollbars appearing when not needed](/images/scrollbars.png)

-These empty scrollbars (bottom left - twice) serve no purpose and don't really go with the aesthetic of the web site.
+These empty scrollbars (bottom right - twice) serve no purpose and don't really go with the aesthetic of the web site.

 Removing the scrollbars was easy, and dosh darnit, obvious: